djacquel/pygmeeweb.com/_posts/2013-10-04-cms-day04-sonata-user-installation.markdown

 {% endhighlight %}

-We'll now generate the SonataUserBundle extension, in order to be able to extend our user and group model in an independent (from SonataUserBundle).
+We'll now generate the SonataUserBundle extension, in order to be able to extend our **user and group models** in a bundle that extends SonataUserBundle, which itself extends FOSUSerBundle.
+We'll see that later in an other article.
 {% highlight bash %}
 app/console sonata:easy-extends:generate SonataUserBundle --dest="./src"
 {% endhighlight %}